metal-by-example/fontstash/README.md

-*This project is not actively maintained.*
+*This project has been substantially modified from the original project to remove dependence on GLFW and OpenGL.
+This fork is specific to Metal on Apple platforms and is not intended as a drop-in replacement for the GL backend of the original project.
+The sample backend is provided merely for illustrative purposes and should not be used in production code.*

 Font Stash
 ==========

-Font stash is light-weight online font texture atlas builder written in C. It uses [stb_truetype](http://nothings.org) to render fonts on demand to a texture atlas.
+Font stash is a lightweight online font texture atlas builder written in C. It uses [stb_truetype](http://nothings.org) to render fonts on demand to a texture atlas.

-The code is split in two parts, the font atlas and glyph quad generator [fontstash.h](/src/fontstash.h), and an example OpenGL backend ([glstash.h](/glstash.h).
+The code is split in two parts: the font atlas and glyph quad generator [fontstash.h](/src/fontstash.h), and an example Metal backend [mtlfontstash.h](/src/mtlfontstash.h).

 ## Screenshot